36th Infantry Regiment (Poland): Academic Legion

 The decision to form the Legion was accepted on November 6, 1918, during a meeting of students at the Warsaw University of Technology.
 With permission granted by authorities of Warsaw colleges, students began to join the organization.
 Soon afterwards, local branches of the Legion were formed in other main cities of the country: Lublin, Kraków, Poznań, Wilno and Lwów.

 On November 11, 1918, the Academic Executive Committee (Akademicki Komitet Wykonawczy) was formed, together with the main office of the Legion, located in Warsaw, at 26 Ujazdowskie Alley.
 Starting on November 15, students-members of the Legion were placed at military barracks at Nowowiejska Street.
 Later, they were moved to the barracks at 11 Listopada Street, in the district of Praga.
 Members of the Legion guarded government offices as well as military buildings, together with arsenals of weaponry, abandoned by the Germans.
 On November 17, 1918, the Legion was regrouped and upon the initiative of Colonel Kazimierz Sawicki, two student battalions were attached to the 5th Legions Infantry Regiment.
 On November 26, Major Zygmunt Bobrowski was appointed commandant of a separate infantry regiment, which on December 3 was named 36th Infantry Regiment.

 After the Polish-Soviet War, the Academic Legion ceased to exist.
 It returned in 1929, but in August 1932 it was again closed.
 Finally, on November 29, 1937, the anniversary of the outbreak of the November Uprising, the Academic Legion was officially recreated.
 At the same time, the Council of Ministers obliged all students to prepare for the military service.

-In 1937 - 1939, the Academic Legion was under direct supervision of the Minister of Military Affairs.
+In 1937–1939, the Academic Legion was under direct supervision of the Minister of Military Affairs.
 Its commandant was Colonel Tadeusz Roman Tomaszewski, and the activities of the organization concentrated on military exercises, carried out on army facilities.
 Also, lectures and physical exercises were introduced.
 Main purpose of the League was to spread military knowledge and raise the young generation of Poles in the spirit of Polish militarism.

 The Academic Legion was dissolved by the government of the Polish People's Republic.
 It was officially recreated in Warsaw on May 22, 2000, by veterans of the 36th Infantry Regiment and activists of the Independent Students' Union.
-Other branches of the organization were then opened in Polish cities, such as Krakow and Szczecin.
+Other branches of the organization were then opened in Polish cities, such as Kraków and Szczecin.